-The lodge has an onsite Gym and Award-Winning Spa & Wellness Centre and was voted Best Safari Spa in Africa and was featured in Conde Nast Johansens’ 2015 Collection.
+The lodge has an onsite gym and Award-Winning Spa and wellness center that was voted Best Safari Spa in Africa and was featured in Conde Nast Johansens’ 2015 Collection.
 The Spa has breathtaking, panoramic views of Zambezi River and Victoria Falls and offers treatments including intensive sports massages, mud wraps, facials, and manicures.

-Activities that are available to guests include bungee jumping, white water rafting, abseiling; bird and game watching; fishing; game drives; walking, horse riding, or elephant-back safaris, walking with lions as well as visits to local craft markets and tours to the Victoria Falls.
+Activities available to guests include bungee jumping, white water rafting, abseiling; bird and game watching; fishing; game drives; walking, horse riding, or elephant-back safaris, walking with lions, and visits to local craft markets and tours to the Victoria Falls.
 A stay at the lodge wouldn’t be complete without a sunset cruise on The Lady Livingstone, a forty-four-seat, three-deck river cruiser perfect for relaxing with a few drinks while spotting elephants, hippos, and crocodiles on the Zambezi.

 5. Toka Leya Camp, Zambezi River